vanessaaleung/data-science-notes/data-engineering/airflow/workflows.md

 ## SLAs and Reporting
 ### SLAs
 _Service Level Agreement_
-- The amount of time a task/DAG should require to run
+- Airflow: The amount of time a task/DAG should require to run
+- Business: Uptime/ Availability guarantee
 - Defining SLAs
   - `sla`
   ```python